At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest WCAG guidelines and accessibility standards.
-Being able to discuss these in detail during your interview will show your commitment and expertise in the field.
+Being able to discuss these in detail during your interview will show your expertise and commitment to accessible design.

 ✨Tip Number 2